Yandex Cloud

 --version <OpenSearch_version>

-For a complete list of available Managed Service for OpenSearch cluster configuration fields, see the Terraform provider documentation.
+For a complete list of Managed Service for OpenSearch cluster configuration fields you can update, see this Terraform provider guide.

-2. In the cluster description, change the version parameter value under config.
+2. Edit the version value in the config section of your cluster description.
 If there is no such parameter, add it.

 resource "yandex_mdb_opensearch_cluster" "<cluster_name>" {